Museums and Days Out

 - Worsbrough Mill, Barnsley - Worsbrough Mill is a 17th Century working water mill set in stunning parkland.
 It is an amazing place to visit, watch wildlife and see history come alive.
 Discover centuries of milling, learning more about the process, following it from beginning to end.
 It is a unique opportunity to see history come to life.

-- Kiplin Hall, Winner of Best Hidden Gem and Best New Discovery in Hudsons Heritage Awards 2012, stands close to the River Swale in the beautiful, rolling countryside of the Vale of Mowbray in North Yorkshire, between the historic market towns of Richmond and Northallerton.
+- Kiplin Hall & Gardens, Winner of Best Hidden Gem and Best New Discovery in Hudsons Heritage Awards 2012, stands close to the River Swale in the beautiful, rolling countryside of the Vale of Mowbray in North Yorkshire, between the historic market towns of Richmond and Northallerton.

 - Harewood House, Discover fine collections, works by Turner, El Grecio and Titian, original Adam interiors, family portraits by Reynolds, Lawrence and Hopner, exquisite Chippendale furniture, memorabilia from Harewood's days as a Royal Household, and the Old Kitchen with interactive screens to tell the stories of those who lived and worked ‘Below Stairs'.

 - The South Yorkshire Aircraft Museum - A treasure trove of Aviation history is available to all just off the M18 motorway.
 Most of the exhibits are under cover, ideal for sunny or rainy days.
 Features include Military Aircraft collection from propeller training aircraft to Mach 2 Jet fighters, Historic 60 year old RAF buildings including Bellman aircraft hangar and authentic wooden RAF huts and a helicopter collection!